A practical guide to your Freshdesk customer portal setup

 -

-Portal URL: Freshdesk will give you a default URL, but you'll want to set up a custom one like "support.yourcompany.com" to look more professional.
+Portal URL: Freshdesk will give you a default URL, but you can set up a custom one like "support.yourcompany.com" to maintain your brand consistency.

 -